In an age when consumers are inundated with messages online, what can you do to stand out?

 High-value content can help your brand stand out from the sea of “BUY NOW!” messages and in some cases, can keep you top of mind with your customers during the holidays and beyond.

 What types of content should you publish?
 That depends on your audience.
-If you’re an apparel retailer, why not shoot fashion how-to videos?
+If you’re an apparel retailer, why not shoot fashion how-to videos for Zoom meetings?
 If you’re selling cookware, then recipe books, plating resources, and cooking videos could do the trick.
 The key is to give people information or materials they can actually use.

 Note that “value” doesn’t always have to come in the form of practical or educational resources.
 Entertainment value can also go a long way, particularly if you’re catering to younger audiences.